 Designated Beneficiary Who is not an Eligible Designated Beneficiary.
-Your beneficiary must receive the entire balance in the account by December 31 of the tenth year following the year of your death, subject to annual required minimum distributions (RMDs) if you die on or after your RRD.
+Your beneficiary must receive the entire balance in the account by December 31 of the tenth year following the year of your death, subject to annual required minimum distributions (RMDs) if you die on or after your RBD.

 Eligible Designated Beneficiary.
 Your beneficiary may choose 1) to receive the entire balance in the account by December 31 of the tenth year following the year of your death (this is an option only if you die before your RBD), or 2) to have the remaining funds distributed in accordance with the life-expectancy rule.
-If the eligible designated beneficiary is your surviving spouse, his single life expectancy is based on his attained age in the year for which the distribution is being paid.
+If the eligible designated beneficiary is your surviving spouse, their life expectancy is based on their attained age in the year for which the distribution is being paid.
 The distributions to your surviving spouse must begin by the end of the year you would have attained age 73 (increases to age 75 in 2033), or December 31 of the year following the year of your death, whichever is later.
-If the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary's single life expectancy is based on his attained age in the year following the year of your death and then reduced by one for each subsequent year thereafter.
-If you die on or after your RBD, single life expectancy distributions are based on the longer of you or your beneficiary's life expectancy.
+For deceased IRA owners who would have reached their RMD age in 2024 or later, a surviving spouse beneficiary can elect to be treated as the deceased spouse.
+If this treatment applies, the surviving spouse will calculate death RMDs using the Uniform Lifetime Table (or, for a death on or after the RBD, the greater of the surviving spouse's Uniform Lifetime Table factor or the decedent's remaining life expectancy).
+If the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary's single life expectancy is based on their attained age in the year following the year of your death and then reduced by one for each subsequent year thereafter.
+If you die on or after your RBD, single life expectancy distributions are based on the longer of your or your beneficiary's life expectancy.

 The distributions must begin by December 31 of the year following the year of your death.
-If the eligible designated beneficiary is your minor child, he may continue to receive the single life expectancy distributions until age 21, then he must receive the entire balance in the account by December 31 of the tenth year following the year he reaches age 21.
+If the eligible designated beneficiary is your minor child, they may continue to receive the single life expectancy distributions until the year they reach age 30, then they must receive the entire balance in the account by December 31 of the year they reach age 31.

 Additional Options Available to the Surviving Spouse.
-In addition to the options available above, your surviving spouse beneficiary may elect to treat his or her interest in your Traditional IRA as his or her own Traditional IRA.
+In addition to the options available above, your surviving spouse beneficiary may elect to treat their interest in your Traditional IRA as their own Traditional IRA.
 The result of such an election is that the surviving spouse will then be considered the Traditional IRA owner.
-The election may be made by your surviving spouse redesignating the Traditional IRA in his or her own name as the Traditional IRA owner, rather than the beneficiary.
+The election may be made by your surviving spouse redesignating the Traditional IRA in their own name as the Traditional IRA owner, rather than the beneficiary.
 The election will be deemed to have been made if either of the following occurs: 1) your surviving spouse does not receive a required death distribution in any calendar year following the year of your death, or 2) any additional amounts are contributed to the account by your surviving spouse.